CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

   - **CONS**
     - The library must NOT be linked transitively as each link of the library would add it again.
 The library must be present only once in the memory either in the main executable or one of its dependencies otherwise the app will need to decide on startup which library is going to be used.
     - The main executable must be recompiled when the library has an update even though the library's interface remains the same.
-    - Memory footprint of the main executable is bigger which implies the load time of the app is slower.
+    - Compile time is slower as there are no hard interfaces and the build system must always figure it out what to re-compile

 ## Essentials

-When building any kind of modular architecture, it is crucial to keep in mind that a static library is attached to the executable while a dynamic one is opened and linked at the start time.
+When building any kind of modular architecture, it is crucial to keep in mind that a static library is attached to the executable while a dynamic one is opened and linked at the launch time.
 Thereafter, if there are two frameworks linking the same static library the app will launch with warnings `Class loaded twice ... one of them will be used.` issue.
-That causes a much slower app starts as the app needs to decide which of those classes will be used.
+That causes even slower app starts as the app needs to decide which of those classes will be used.
 Furthermore, when two different versions of the same static library are used the app will use them interchangeably.
 Debugging will become a horror in that case.
 That being said, it is very important to be sure that the linking was done right and no warnings appear.

 All that is the reason why using dynamically linked frameworks for internal development is the way to go.
 However, working with static libraries is, unfortunately, inevitable especially when working with 3rd party libraries.
 Big companies like Google, Microsoft or Amazon are using static libraries for distributing their SDKs.
-For example: `GoogleMaps`, `GooglePlaces`, `Firebase`, `MSAppCenter` and all subsets of those SDKs are linked statically.
+As of now, for example: `GoogleMaps`, `GooglePlaces`, `Firebase`, `MSAppCenter` and all subsets of those SDKs are linked statically.

 When using 3rd party dependency manager like Cocoapods for linking one static library attached to more than one project (App or Framework) it would fail the installation with `target has transitive dependencies that include static binaries`.
 Therefore, it takes extra effort to link static binaries into multiple frameworks.